 Here’s a closer look at the rules that advertisers can now create with Website Custom Audiences:

-- Frequency: The number of times someone performs an action or visits your website
+- Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad.: The number of times someone performs an action or visits your website

 - Time spent: How long someone spent performing an action or visiting your website